Nik-Tavakolian/Shepherd/README.md

 This script is designed to cluster the sequencing reads from a single time point to correct substitution errors and single insertion and deletion errors.

+**IMPORTANT NOTE:** Shepherd will try to estimate the error rate from the input file.
+However, since we are estimating a small probability we need a large number of input sequences to do so accurately.
+If your data has fewer than 10 000 sequences or if you observe unrealistic error rate estimates we suggest providing Shepherd with an error rate estimate using the optional input parameter **-e**.

 ### Inputs

 #### Required Inputs